-- Businesses whose work involves the use or presence of radiation must carry workers’ compensation on as little as only one employee.
+- Businesses whose work involves the use or presence of radiation must carry workers’ compensation on as few as only one employee.

 Be sure to follow all guidelines for workers’ compensation insurance.
-Failure to provide workers’ compensation insurance could result in penalties, a misdemeanor or felony charge, and even imprisonment.
+Failure to provide it could result in penalties, a misdemeanor or felony charge, and even imprisonment.